-The length of the holidays when you’re at uni (especially UoY) is slightly absurd, by real-world standards, but its existence is well justified.
+The length of the holidays when you’re at uni is slightly absurd, by real-world standards, but its existence is well justified.
 What you choose to do in your 3 months of summer holidays can be either very fun or a great CV booster or both.
-And don’t leave your Christmas month empty either.
-Last summer I … Continue reading What to do over the holidays
+Last summer I made a fair effort at ticking the ‘both’ option.
+The … Continue reading What to do over the holidays

 “No, LD, a Learning Disability nurse!”
 A couple of colleagues and I, all Learning Disability student nurses, went to a recent conference with Health Education England (HEE).
 We met fellow students from London, Hull and Northumbria and many others to discuss the attraction of Learning Disability nursing, the course we are undertaking, any problems we … Continue reading Wait, so you’re an elderly nurse?
 But you look so young!

 In previous years, I have returned to my home town for my Christmas holiday.
 However, this year I decided to stay in York, as it is my last year where I can spend my Christmas here!
 Let me explain a bit about how people celebrate Christmas in York.
 A Christmas market, which is situated in York city centre, was … Continue reading Christmas in York

 If A-Level is difficult – is a Degree Still for Me?
 On the one hand, I loved studying A-Level Philosophy.
 The chance to explore the ideas of some of history’s best philosophers was a whole new opportunity.
 So if you’re studying A-Level at the moment, and loving it, you’d have good reason to.
 Despite this though, I did find aspects of … Continue reading Philosophy at A-Level and Degree – What’s the Difference?